Adult Nurse Practitioner: What You’ll Do and How to Become One

 What Do Adult Nurse Practitioners Do?

-Adult NPs generally act as primary care providers.
-They’re able to see patients and provide a level of care similar to that of physicians.
-In some states, adult NPs can work independently at their own offices
+Adult NPs generally act as primary care providers qualified to provide a level of care similar to that of physicians.

 “Adult nurse practitioners provide integrated, accessible care services to people from diverse cultural, social, and economic backgrounds,” says Karl.
 “They see patients and promote healthy living and wellness.
 They perform physical examinations, order and interpret tests, prescribe medications and treatments, and also provide education and counseling.”

 Adult NPs can work in a wide range of locations beyond a physician’s office.

 Community health clinics

 “You can find jobs in various businesses, in prisons or universities, or for health plans,” says Karl.
 “You can also provide telehealth, work in nurse-run clinics, or even your own independent clinics.”